Is Not Going To Church A Sin?

 also crucial.
 This involves spending time in prayer, reading the Bible, and seeking God’s guidance and direction in our daily lives.
 It is possible to have a strong and meaningful relationship with God even if someone doesn’t attend church regularly.

-However, it is important to note that building a personal relationship with God doesn’t mean we should neglect the importance of community and fellowship.
-While it is possible to practice our faith on our own, being part of a community of believers provides valuable support, accountability, and opportunities for growth and service.
+However, it is essential to note that building a personal relationship with God doesn’t mean we should neglect the importance of community and fellowship.
+While it is possible to practice our faith independently, being part of a community of believers provides valuable support, accountability, and opportunities for growth and service.

 Consequences of Not Going to Church